 The Manatee’s first deployment was against Davion forces on Kentares in 2449.
 Hegemony Mechs faced the Fourth Avalon Hussars, with the Hegemony contesting Davion ownership of the colony world.
 Initially, the battle went well against the Hussars, and the new Mech technology proved its worth.

 As time wore on, however, the delivery vessel’s proved too lightly armed and armored thus vulnerable to attack.
 The Hussars exploited this by shooting many down.
 Due to this"flaw", the Manatee was discontinued as a viable DropShip design, though its basic form inspired the successful Confederate-Class DropShip.
 Despite the fact only a small fraction of the class were converted to the role of ’Mech carrier, the historical nature of this role has far out shadowed its more mundane and lengthy service life.

 The “Bonaventure” is an aging cargo DropShip, never converted to military use.
-This vessel is, however, the primary transport interface vessel of The District of Garcia, and its economy is dependent upon it.
+This vessel is, however, a primary transport interface vessel of The District of Garcia, sharing the position with the “Meteor” and its economy is dependent upon it.
 The vessel was formerly owned, in its entirety, by the Dominica family, whose head was also the district’s governor.
 During May of 3021, the vessel and its crew fell into Iron Dingoes hands during their “liberation” of the district, and is now under their control.

 The ship is presently piloted by Commander Maxwell Carter, who supports the Iron Dingoes efforts, as long as the vessel remains a cargo-carrier.
 The vessel carries a squad of Iron Dingoes marines as protection, and has deployed a pair of Worker Bee Freight Handlers, which have improved its operations a great deal.